Deep-Symmetry/afterglow/README.md

 > java -jar afterglow.jar --help

 Afterglow, a live-coding environment for light shows.
-Version 0.1.2
+Version 0.1.3

 Usage: afterglow [options] [init-file ...]
   Any init-files specified as arguments will be loaded at startup, in the order they are given, before creating any embedded servers.

+  If you translate a QLC+ fixture definition file, Afterglow will try to write its version in the same directory, but will not overwrite an existing file.

 Options:
-  -w, --web-port PORT   16000               Port number for web UI -o, --osc-port PORT   16001               Port number for OSC server -r, --repl-port PORT                      Port number for REPL, if desired -l, --log-file PATH   logs/afterglow.log  File into which log is written -H, --olad-host HOST  localhost           Host name or address of OLA daemon -P, --olad-port PORT  9010                Port number OLA daemon listens on -h, --help                                Display help information and exit
+  -w, --web-port PORT    16000               Port number for web UI -o, --osc-port PORT    16001               Port number for OSC server -r, --repl-port PORT                       Port number for REPL, if desired -l, --log-file PATH    logs/afterglow.log  File into which log is written -H, --olad-host HOST   localhost           Host name or address of OLA daemon -P, --olad-port PORT   9010                Port number OLA daemon listens on -q, --convert-qxf PATH                     Convert QLC+ fixture file and exit -h, --help                                 Display help information and exit

 If you do not explicitly specify a log file, and Afterglow cannot write to the default log file path, logging will be silently suppressed.